Should I pay property taxes through my mortgage?

 Should you pay property taxes through your mortgage?

-If paying your property taxes yourself is an option for you, that doesn’t always mean you should do it.
+Just because you’ve the option to pay your property taxes yourself doesn’t always mean it’s the best choice.
 Here’s what to consider when deciding whether to pay your property taxes through your lender.

 Pros: